Portland 2 Day Itinerary: The Perfect WeekEnd Getaway

 Spend the Afternoon of your Second Day in Portland on NW 23rd Street

-Next up on this Portland weekend itinerary?
-Head to NW 23rd street, which is another fun drag in town.
-Home decor shops, clothing boutiques, cafes, and just general Portland charm fill this cute street.
+Next up on this Portland itinerary?
+Head to NW 23rd street in Portland’s Northwest district.
+This street is another fun drag in town.

 I loved Margaret O’Leary for cozy sweaters!
 In case you missed Salt and Straw on Alberta, there’s another location here, too.